spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-dynamic-stores-feature.md

 2. Enable dynamic store feature

-Due to a change in the ideology of the region instead store configuration, you need to change the deploy file to enable the dynamic store feature.
+Due to a change in the ideology with shifting to the region instead of store configuration for deploy, you need to change the deploy file to enable it.
 To use the new region configuration, create a new deployment file, such as `deploy.dynamic-store.yml` (or `deploy.dev.dynamic-store.yml` for development environment).

-For example development deoploy file for EU region:
+You can check example deploy file for EU region:

 ***deploy.dev.dynamic-store.yml***